KubaTaba1uga/python_script_executor/README.md

 # App description
-Python Script Executor organize scripts in order and executes them.
+Python Script Executor organize bash scripts in order and executes them.
 In case of error or input requirement, output input controller class perform desired actions.

 It is mostly education project, so it is not free of unexpected behaviours like: